MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

   |All regions|Mid December 23|
   |Gov clouds|Second semester 24|

-## Pre-requisites
+## Prerequisites

 Credentials (preview) use secrets stored in Azure Key Vault.
-To allow you to create credentials, your administrator will need to configure Azure Key Vault first.
+To allow you to create credentials, your administrator needs to configure Azure Key Vault first.
-In a nutshell, admin will need to ensure:
+In a nutshell, admin needs to ensure:
 1. Microsoft Power Platform resource provider is registered in Azure subscription
 1. There is an Azure Key Vault that contains the secrets to be used in the credentials.
 1. Dataverse service principal has permissions to use the secrets
 1. Users who create the environment variable have appropriate permissions to the Azure Key Vault resource.
-1. The Power Automate environment and the azure subscription must be on the same tenant
+1. The Power Automate environment and the Azure subscription must be on the same tenant

 To configure Azure Key Vault, follow the steps described in [this page](https://learn.microsoft.com/power-apps/maker/data-platform/environmentvariables#configure-azure-key-vault).